-Table 3-4 Abatement efficiencies (ηabatement) for source category 5.C.1.b.iii Clinical waste incineration, rotary kiln

 Control on dioxin emissions

-The abatement efficiencies given in Table 3-6 are for dioxins and furans (PCDD/F) only and related to an uncontrolled batch type combustion plant without air pollution control (APC) equipment, which has an emission factor of 40 000 μg TEQ/Mg waste burned.

-The values are taken from the PCDD/PCDF toolkit (United Nations Environment Programme (UNEP), 2005), which defines four classes of emission factors for medical waste incinerators.
-These can be used in combination with the Tier 2 emission factors for controlled air and rotary kiln plants (Table 3-2 and Table 3-3) only.
-The efficiencies are calculated with respect to an uncontrolled plant.

-Table 3-5 Abatement efficiencies (ηabatement) for source category 5.C.1.b.iii Clinical waste incineration

-￼
+A controlled, batch type combustion with good air pollution control systems may reduce PCDD/PCDF emissions to 0.525 mg TEQ/t waste incinerated (UNEP, 2013).

+A medical waste incineration with high technology, continuous and controlled combustion equipped with sophisticated air pollution control systems may reduce PCDD/PCDF emissions to 0,001 mg TEQ/t waste (UNEP, 2013).

 Activity data

-For the simpler methodology, the national annual incineration of hospital waste is required.
+For the simpler methodology, the national annual incineration of clinical waste is required.
 In addition, a more reliable estimate can be made if information is available on the typical levels of abatement technology used and on the associated overall abatement efficiency.

-In determining the emissions from the incineration of hospital waste, one of the most difficult tasks for the user is to correctly derive the fraction of waste actually being incinerated from the overall clinical waste being produced in a country.
+In determining the emissions from the incineration of clinical waste, one of the most difficult tasks for the user is to correctly derive the fraction of waste actually being incinerated from the overall clinical waste being produced in a country.

 Tier 3 emission modelling and use of facility data